Credit:

 Wired: Wired likes the Braun Trimmer Series 9 because of the number of attachments it comes with and how easy it is to use.
 However, Wired’s guide is light on details on how they tested the hardware they feature.
 Wired is a trusted source, but showing your work is always appreciated.

 CNN Underscored: CNN Underscored digs the Remington MB4700 Smart Beard Trimmer, which we talk about in this guide.
 But we’re taking a pass on their opinion this time around.
-For all this trimmer’s bells and whistles, it just isn’t as great as our Best Overall pick.
+For all these trimmer bells and whistles, it just isn’t as great as our Best Overall pick.

 Séamus Bellamy was a senior editor on Reviewed's Electronics Team.
 After returning to freelancing, he now writes for them.
 Before coming to Reviewed, his work was featured in The New York Times, The Globe & Mail, BBC World, Macworld, and Maximum PC.